manjunathrv/VSD_PLL_using_sky130nm_PDK/README.md

 | Voltage Control Oscillator (VCO) | Onchip ring oscillator controlled by Voltage  |
 | Frequency Divider (FD) | Output frequencies that is multiple of the reference clock signal  |

-The circuit implementation and simulation of the components of the PLL will be discussed in Day 2.<br/>
+The circuit implementation, simulation and layout of the components of the PLL will be discussed in Day 2.<br/>

 ## Phase Locked Loop(PLL) Specification
 The PLL specification are described below,